New year, new resolutions, trends and plans. As usual.

 Translation and localization industry is a bit like Facebook relationship status update – “It’s complicated”.

-I will break it down in my next post, to help you see the complexity of it all, so make sure to come back
+I will break it down in my future posts, to help you see the complexity of it all, so make sure to come back

 and check the blog out again.

-For now, let me ask you: is your strategy plan built around making your prospects feel what you offer
+For now, let me ask you: is your strategic plan built around making your prospects feel what you offer

 or is it only about making them see it?